Ohio’s mail-in primary tests voting during virus outbreak

-COLUMBUS, Ohio (AP) — The first major test of an almost completely vote-by-mail election during a pandemic is about to unfold in Ohio, offering lessons to other states about how to conduct one of the most basic acts of democracy amid a health crisis.
+COLUMBUS, Ohio (AP) — The first major test of an almost completely vote-by-mail election during a pandemic is unfolding Tuesday in Ohio, offering lessons to other states about how to conduct one of the most basic acts of democracy amid a health crisis.

 The process hasn’t been smooth as state officials have navigated election laws and the need to protect citizens and poll workers from the coronavirus.
 Ohio’s in-person primary was delayed just hours before polls were supposed to open last month, prompting legal challenges and confusion.